Midwifery Program Application Process

 Submitting Your Application

-Potential applicants are encouraged to observe a class at Birthingway, if possible, prior to submitting an application.
+Potential applicants are encouraged to visit Birthingway and observe a class, if possible, prior to submitting an application.
 They are also encouraged to attend our workshop, “So, You Want To Be A Midwife?” which is offered annually at Birthingway in late summer.

 A completed application includes: